hubtek/fivem/README.md

 # fivem

-A little script with a menu to help you to navigate through the diffent functions
+A little script with a menu to help you to navigate through the diffent functions for an hubtek template fivem server

 ![Menu](https://hubtek.fr/images/fivem-console-screen-menu-0.png)